envi/envi.github.io/docs/index.md

 **v.
 6.1.0**

-You can now use a new [Classification](Classifications.md#create-a-new-classification) endpoint to create a new Classification within a logged organization.
+You can now use a new [Classification](Classifications.md#create-a-new-classification) endpoint to create a new Classification within the logged-in organization.

 **v.
 6.0.9**